Alwaki/DiracSVT/README.md

 * [Setup](#setup)

 ## General info
-This repository is aimed at solving the dirac equation numerically.
+This repository is aimed at solving the dirac equation numerically, using the shooting method.
+The repository contains three different solvers, written in different coding languages but with almost the same functionality.

 ## Technologies
 Project is created with: